North Hwanghae Provincial College of Physical Education: History

 The college was founded in 1923.
 The college is currently based in Sariwon.

 Sports teams

 It has a men's football team, which competed in 2002 and 2007 DPR Korea Premier Football League seasons.

-The college also has a women football team, which competed in 2002 DPR Korea Women's Premier League season.
+The college also has a women's football team, which competed in 2002 DPR Korea Women's Premier League season.

 It is not known whether the college has sports teams other than football.